State Programme Fisheries and Aquaculture 2021-2027 (Schleswig-Holstein)

 - Target Region

-- Schleswig-Holstein, Germany (North Sea and Baltic Sea coasts)
+- Schleswig-Holstein, Germany (North Sea and Baltic Sea coastal areas)

 - Contact